Can You Use a VA Loan for Investment Property?

 Using Rental Income to Qualify for a VA Home Loan

-To do this, you’ll need to have cash reserves to cover a minimum of six months of mortgage payments and documented experience as a landlord.
-Meet both those qualifications, and you can collect 75% of rents previously collected on the property or 75% of the rent an appraiser project you can ask for each unit.
+To do this, you’ll need to have cash reserves to cover at least six months of mortgage payments and documented experience as a landlord.
+Meet both those qualifications, and you can collect 75% of rents previously collected on the property or 75% of the rent appraiser projects you can ask for each unit.

 The Bottom Line

-The VA home loan benefit isn’t intended for investment real estate, however, if you meet the military service requirements, there are ways to use these mortgages to finance up to three rental units in your primary home.
+The VA home loan benefit isn’t intended for investment real estate, but if you meet the military service requirements, there are ways to use these mortgages to finance up to three rental units in your primary residence.

-If it turns out you’re unqualified for a VA loan, there are lots of other investment property loan options to take into consideration.
-You might use a conventional mortgage loan, hard money loan, portfolio loan, or an FHA loan if you’re willing to live on the property.
+If it turns out you’re ineligible for a VA loan, there are a lot of other investment property loan options to take into consideration.
+You could use a conventional mortgage loan, hard money loan, portfolio loan, or an FHA loan if you’re willing to live on the property.